-Restaurant, Mediterranean, Vegetarian, none
+Restaurant, Mediterranean, Vegetarian

-Restaurant, Asian, Gluten-free, Vegetarian, none
+Restaurant, Asian, Gluten-free, Vegetarian

-is a healthy vegetarian buffet chain found in many prime locations around the city.
-Menu offerings rotate daily, with flavors ranging from Asian to Mediterranean, you can get four side dishes of your choice.
-The restaurant offers a lot of grain salads and unique takes on vegetables as well as soups, salads, and proteins.
-You will also find a refrigerator full of green juices and coconut waters.
+Founded by famed Shanghai restauranteur Kelly Lee, Sproutworks is a healthy vegetarian buffet chain found in many prime locations around the city.
+Offering a rotating daily menu, with flavours ranging from Asian to Mediterranean, you can get four side dishes of your choice.
+In addition, the restaurant also offers plenty of grain salads and unique takes on vegetables, as well as soups, salads and proteins.
+You’ll also find a refrigerator full of green juices and coconut waters.

 Pure and Whole